DestinationsEurope

 There is a certain spirit to Old Riga that can only be felt, not explained.

-Churches, tiny town squares, tales and urban myths and ghost stories and so much more.
+Churches, tiny town squares, tales, urban myths, ghost stories and so much more.
 A few key places you should not miss are the Riga Castle, the Town Hall and the House of Blackheads, the Riga Dome Cathedral, St. Peter’s Church.

 Oh, and we can’t forget Rozena Street, which is the city’s narrowest street, where you can touch the opposite walls just by spreading your hands.